-Given the "Business as Usual" DOE forecast of emissions which the study uses, a return to 1990 levels would require a reduction in 2010 emissions of 390 million tons of carbon (MMtC).2 The sector breakdown of these reductions is shown in Table 1, which is drawn from Table 1.2 of the Report.
+Given the "Business as Usual" Department of Energy forecast of emissions which the study uses, a return to 1990 levels would require a reduction in 2010 emissions of 390 million metric tons of carbon annually.

+The sector breakdown of these reductions is shown in Table 1, which is drawn from Table 1.2 of the Five-Labs report.
 Before looking at some of the assumptions behind these estimates, two general points should be made about the analytical method.
-First, only in the case of the electric sector has the 5-Lab group conducted any numerical analysis of the potential effects of carbon prices.
-For all other sectors the net decreases in carbon emissions are the result of "expert" judgments about the effects of price and the assumed effect of a "greater commitment" by government and the "very active" private sector that might accompany the imposition of a permit scheme.
+First, only in the case of the electric sector has the Five-Labs group conducted any numerical analysis of the potential effects of carbon prices.
+For all other sectors, the net decreases in carbon emissions are the result of "expert" judgments about the effects of price and the assumed effect of a "greater commitment" by government and the "very active" private sector that might accompany the imposition of a permit scheme.